DefNotIrf/dc-motor-ml-control/README.md

 - **I** — correcting for accumulated past errors (eliminating steady-state offset)
 - **D** — anticipating future error by looking at the rate of change

 PID is our **baseline** in this project.
-It represents what classical control can achieve with a well-tuned, fixed set of gains (Kp, Ki, Kd).
+It represents what classical control can achieve with a well-tuned, fixed set of gains (Kp = 10.0, Ki = 8.0, Kd = 0.5).
 Any ML method we propose must justify itself by outperforming or meaningfully improving upon this baseline.

 ---